lukateg/strength-age/README.md

 TODO:
--- add "..." for each pdf and implement delete or edit logic "check if edit can edit text in the uploadThing -- add "..." for a test and test reviews
+-- add "..." for a test and implement edit test page if possible, if not implement just delete -- add delete test review

 PLAN:
 -- Add delete and edit
 -- create beautiful destructive and positive buttons and reusable dialog that will have positive, default, and destructive variant
--- add permisions so user can access only its own content (change param userId to createdBy) -- add modals on all needed actions
+-- add permisions so user can access only its own content (change param userId to createdBy) -- add share button for test result and implement share link logic -- add modals on all needed actions
 -- add additional info prompt when generating the test -- handle case when LLM is not working